mateoMaramara/mateoMaramara.github.io/projects/manoaconnect.md

   createdAt   DateTime @default(now())
 }

-This schema made it possible for us to structure and enforce how data flows through the app, and how it's queried and mutated via Prisma.

-### Seeding and Configuring Development Environments
-I created the seed.ts script to populate the database with example entries for clubs, helping our team test and demo the app with real-looking data.
-I also managed settings.development.json and other configuration files to ensure our local and deployed apps were properly connected to the remote PostgreSQL instance hosted by Vercel.

-### Read/Write Club Operations
+### Read/Write Operations
 I implemented full CRUD functionality for Clubs using Prisma and Next.js API routes.
-This allowed users to:
+This allowed users to: create new clubs and remove old clubs.
-Create a new club with metadata

-Read from the club list and individual profiles

-Edit club information

-Delete entries when necessary

-Here’s an example of how I created a new club on the backend: export async function makeClub(club: {
+Here’s an example of how I created a new club: export async function makeClub(club: {
   name: string;
   description: string;